TeliaSoneraNorge/divx-terraform-modules/container/README.md

 - Autoscaling group/launch configuration.
 - CoreOS instances with ECS agent running.
-- A security group for the cluster (with all egress).
+- A security group for the cluster (with all egress and ingress from the specified load balancers).
 - CloudWatch log group.
 - IAM role/instance profile with appropriate privileges.

 #### container/service

+- Can be used with or without a load balancer.
-- Usable with either an ALB or a classic ELB (to be tested).
+- Usable with either an ALB or a NLB.
-- Optional: Creates the ALB target group (when used with an ALB).
+- Creates target group and listeners when used with a load balancer (for dynamic port mapping).
 - Sets up and enables logging for the service.
 - Creates IAM roles for the ECS service.
-- Takes care of opening ingress on the appropriate ports from the load balancer (ALB or classic ELB) to the cluster.

 Note that task definitions have to be created manually (cannot be abstracted) because of `volume` blocks.